openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 If you're in a position to choose what programming language to use in a project, in a tutorial, or in a class, you have the power to enlarge the Java community in a very direct way, and your colleagues or students will get an opportunity to learn one of the most used programming languages in the world.

-## Things to consider before changing OpenJDK code
+## Things to consider before proposing changes to OpenJDK code

 Every change in JDK code carries risk of changes in behavior which adversely affect applications.
 Generally we're looking to improve the functionality and capability and sometimes performance of the platform without that negative consequence.
 We do have many thousands of tests, but they're inevitably incomplete in coverage.
 So we need to ask ourselves whether each change is worthwhile - and some may not be no matter how well intentioned.